-Distribution: On both sides of the Cascades in the southern half of Washington; Washington south to California.
+Distribution: Occurring west of the Cascades crest and east in the Columbia River Gorge in Washington; Washington to California.

 Conservation Status: Not of concern